 PACIFIC HOCKEY ASSOCIATION

 Thank you for your interest in the Pacific Hockey Association Beginner Program.
-This detail sheet will act as a guide to the operation of our Beginner Program and will spell out the benefits of this type of program over the teach yourself method.
-From preliminary inquiries, we anticipate the full Summer 2017 Beginner School that will fill up fast, so please get your registrations in as quickly as possible.
-We can only accept 25 students for the upcoming class
+This detail sheet will act as a guide to the operation of our Beginner Program and will spell out the benefits of this type of program over a teach yourself method.
+From preliminary inquiries, we anticipate the full Winter 2017 Beginner School that will fill up fast, so please get your registrations in as quickly as possible.
+We can only accept 25 students for the upcoming class.

 The coordinator for the PHA Beginner Program is Russ Hughes.
 If you have any questions, you may contact the PHA office at 925-305-0987 or email us at email@example.com.
 I will be happy to answer any questions that you might have that are not answered in this informational package.

-The PHA is the original adult league in the Bay Area, starting our 35th year.
+The PHA is the original adult league in the Bay Area.
 We have been involved with beginner hockey since 1982.
 Our longevity is due to a company wide, customer oriented business philosophy.
 Last year, we fielded two Beginner teams, with players just like your self.
-Those teams played in their first experienced season together in what we label the E Conference of the Winter 2016-17 season.
+Those teams played in their first experienced season together in what we label the E Conference of the Summer 2017 season.